 The Patient Participation DES was introduced for two years in April 2011 and so continued into 2012/13.

 Patient choice scheme and practice boundaries (England)

 A pilot programme to test and evaluate two different models for giving people greater choice of GP practice was introduced in April 2012.
-The pilot areas are Central London: Westminster, City & Hackney and Tower Hamlets; Manchester and Salford and Nottingham City.
+The pilot areas were Central London: Westminster, City & Hackney and Tower Hamlets; Manchester and Salford and Nottingham City.

 As part of the 2012/13 negotiations NHS Employers and the GPC also agreed that GP practices would agree with their PCT an outer practice boundary area where they would retain, where appropriate, existing patients who had moved house into the outer boundary area.